Dr Jane Garner is a Lecturer in the School of Information Studies at Charles Sturt University.

-Jane’s research focusses on the delivery of library and information services to underserved and underprivileged communities.
+Jane’s research focuses on the delivery of library and information services to undeserved and underprivileged communities.
 She is particularly interested in the role, and experience of using libraries in adult and juvenile prisons.
 Jane is also interested in the delivery of educational resources to remote and isolated communities.

 Areas of supervision include: Library services to the disadvantaged and underserved, community interactions, professional development of GLAM workers, and the use of social media by the GLAM sector to interact with communities.

 In 2019, Jane will be teaching INF332/519 Community Outreach, INF210 Collections, and INF330 Library Services for Children and Youth.

 Garner, J. (2017).
 Escaping with a good book: the value of libraries in Australian jails, Life Matters with Amanda Smith, ABC Radio National, July 10.

 Garner, J. (2017).
 Reading connects prisoners to the people they love, WA Afternoons with Gillian O’Shaughnessy, ABC Radio Perth, July 11.

 Reading in Australian prisons: An exploration of motivation Garner, J. & Carroll, M., Apr 2020, (Accepted/In press) The Edinburgh history of reading.
 Edinburgh: Edinburgh University Press

 Garner, J. (2020).
 “Almost like freedom”: Prison libraries and reading as facilitators of escape.
 The Library Quarterly, 90(1), 5-19

 Garner, J. (2020).
 Experiencing time in prison: the influence of books, libraries and reading.
 Journal of Documentation, Earlycite